Top Places To See In Darjeeling And Things To Do, From Cable Cars To Toy Trains

 This zoological park is dedicated to the conservation breeding of endangered Himalayan species in India and was awarded the "Royal Bank of Scotland Earth Hero Award" for its efforts towards in situ and ex-situ conservation.
 The zoo opens only 10 acres of land for visitors to explore, while the rest is dedicated to a conservation breeding centre.
 It's a fun experience, especially for family outings with children, who will delight in spotting Blue Sheep and Himalayan Tahr.

-Entry Fee: INR 110, Free for kids below the age of 6
+Entry Fee: INR 110 for Indian nationals, INR 180 for foreigners, free for kids below the age of 6 years

 Happy Valley Tea Estate

 You can't visit Darjeeling without touring its tea estates, and the Happy Valley Tea Estate is the second oldest establishment in the region.
-Covering over 177 hectares, you can learn all about your favourite beverage, with its complexities and blends.
+Covering over 177 hectares, it is situated at a height of 2,100 metres.
+Here, you can learn all about your favourite beverage, with its complexities and blends.
 We recommend taking a guided tour of the estate and don't forget to sample some extraordinary blends produced in-house.
 Their souvenir and tea shop is also great for taking home some wonderful tea blends, which make for wholesome gifts.

 Observatory Hill View Point

-Finding viewpoints at a hill station is not uncommon, and Darjeeling has an abundance of them.
-However, the Observatory Hill viewpoint is an absolute must-visit and shouldn't be missed under any circumstances!
+Finding viewpoints at a hill station is not uncommon and Darjeeling has an abundance of them.
+However, the Observatory Hill viewpoint is one among the absolute must-visit places to see in Darjeeling and shouldn't be missed under any circumstances!
 Located near Chowrasta Square, it offers absolutely mesmerizing views of snow-clad peaks and picturesque Tibetan shrines.
 It's just a 15-minute trail to reach the viewpoint, where you can also catch a glimpse of Mount Kanchenjunga, along with many flagged shrines and temples along the way.

 Timings: 7 AM - 7 PM